 🎁 Pillar 3: Give massive gifts.

 Despite the emoji, I’m actually not talking about birthday presents here.
 I’m talking about gifts that will make a significant impact in other people’s lives.
-Because most Millennials are not at a point in their lives where they can start giving at this level, we will only occasionally touch on topics such as funding children’s college educations and also picking a charity and sticking with it.
+These are things like funding children’s college educations and giving to reputable charities.

 🏗️ A Lifetime of Pillar Building